 As you select a campaign template, you’ll be asked to specify the name for your campaign and the site where you want to embed the form.

 After you specify the name and the website, click Start Building.

 Next, you’ll be directed to the optin form builder.

-With OptinMonster’s powerful drag and drop builder, you can create visually stunning optin forms that are optimized for high conversion rates.
+With OptinMonster’s powerful drag and drop editor, you can create visually stunning optin forms that are optimized for high click-through and conversion rates.

 You can add any building block to the builder and customize it per your needs.
 You can also adjust different building blocks within the builder with drag and drop.

 Make sure to customize the text and give your form a distinct look.
 After customizing the email design and text, save the campaign.
 Then, click Display Rules to set up targeting options.

 OptinMonster comes with a lot of different targeting options.
 With these targeting features, you can detect your visitor’s behavior and display the right campaign at the right time when your users are more likely to convert.

 Below are a few targeting options you can choose:

 - Exit intent: With the exit-intent technology, the popup forms are only triggered when a user is about to leave your blog by detecting the mouse movement.